-Local government is the third level of government in Australia.
-It was established by an Act of state parliament, which specifies local government powers, duties and functions.
+Local government is the third level of government in Australia and has a significant impact on the lives of all Victorians.
+It was established by an Act of state parliament, which specifies council powers, duties and functions.

-In Victoria, local government is made up of 79 councils representing over five-and-a-half million people.
+In Victoria, local government is made up of 79 councils representing over 5.5 million people.
 Councils are area-based, representative governments with a legislative and electoral mandate to manage local issues and plan for the community's needs.

-Democratically elected members and staff make up local government and, in partnership with communities, manage more than $60 billion worth of community infrastructure and assets.
+Democratically elected members and staff make up local government and, in partnership with communities, manage more than $79 billion worth of community infrastructure and assets.